Design and Psychology evolution from Premium to F2P games

 The psychology behind the resources limitation is called Hedonic Adaptation, that lead the player to be continuosly unsatisfied because the game becomes less boring in the long period.

 An experiment was accomplished and a group of people was divided in two other groups, the first one ate chocolate for two weeks, the second one never ate chocolate.
-After the two weeks, some chocolate was offered to the people, the people of the first group refused the chocolate because they ate it too much, the people of the second group ate it very gladly.Typologies of Resources Limitations:
+After the two weeks, some chocolate was offered to the people, the people of the first group refused the chocolate because they ate it too much, the people of the second group ate it very gladly.Typologies of Resources Limitations:- Meaningful resources: to limit the resources that have a endogenous value in the game.
+For example lives, money and gems.

-• Resources Limitation in Premium games:
+- Resources Limitation in Premium games:

 There are not Resources Limitation in the Premium games, as the player has bought completely the game and he has the right to play it how and when he wants.Some F2P games permit to the player to buy the entire game to eliminate the Resources Limitation, transforming the game from F2P to Premium.